libcellml/docs-theory/sodium_channel.rst

 Simulation and results
 ----------------------
-The behaviour of the sodium channel was simulated using the :ref:`simple solver<solver>` provided to run the code generated in :ref:`HH Tutorial 3<debugSodiumChannelModel>`.
+The behaviour of the sodium channel was simulated using the :solver:`simple solver <>` provided to run the code generated in :hh_tutorial:`HH Tutorial 3 <3>`.
 Three voltage-step experiments were run with voltage conditions of (a) -85mV to -20mV, (b) -85mV to 0mV and (c) -85mV to +20mV.
 The results of the computation, with an end time of 40ms, and Euler step of 0.01ms are shown in :numref:`sodium_voltage` to :numref:`sodium_i` below.